A link to reset your password has been sent to your email

 Sidney is an award-winning chef, with many years of international experience.
 Since meeting his future wife in Swaziland, they have cooked together, including for several heads of state, among which Her Majesty Queen Elizabeth II, the Duke of Edinburgh, and Prince William, as well for celebrities like Madonna, Cher, and Sylvester Stallone.
 Apart from the recognition of major food guides, Sidney has won international medals.
 Sidney was Captain of The British Craft Guild Team for 2000/2001 when they achieved a record medal total.

-This food tour will take place in various locations throughout France, namely Normandy (with Camembert, Bayeux, Omaha Beach, Mont Saint Michel), the Loire Valley (with Yzeures-sur-Creuse, Villandry, and Tours), Saint Emilion, Bordeaux, Dune du Pilat, Carcassonne, Provence (with Avignon and Château le Bois), Nice, Lyon, Valrhona, and Paris.
+This food tour will take place in various locations throughout France.
+You will visit Normandy (with Camembert, Bayeux, Omaha Beach, Mont Saint Michel), the Loire Valley (Tours), Saint Emilion, Bordeaux, Dune du Pilat, Carcassonne, Provence (with Avignon), Nice, Lyon, and Paris.

-On day 10 in Nice you will have some free time in the afternoon to stroll around the city, do some shopping, have a drink on the famous Promenade des Anglais, or simply relax and enjoy the beach.
+In Nice you will have some free time to stroll around the city, do some shopping, have a drink on the famous Promenade des Anglais, or simply relax and enjoy the beach.

 Don't miss our special promotions, exclusive offers, new destinations and inspirational stories!